 - Weight machines

 And the third is stretching, balance, and flexibility.
 “Flexibility workouts, such as stretching, don’t directly contribute to heart health.
 What they do is benefit musculoskeletal health, which enables you to stay flexible and free from joint pain, cramping, and other muscular issues.”

 Here are some stretching exercises you can do:

 - Tai chi

-If you ever feel like your vein health may be off track, call Vein Clinics of America.
-Our team of vein specialists are the top in the industry, and will help you get your vein health back to where it should be.
+If you ever feel like your vein health may be off track, contact Vein Clinics of America.
+Our team of vein specialists are the top in the industry and will help you get your vein health back to where it should be.

 Have a Vein Clinics of America network physician examine your legs and recommend a treatment program customized to your specific condition.